1coolfish/Minecraft-mod-FishCraft-/README.md

 -	Added Gold Coin.

 14/01/2019
 First of all a happy new year to everyone reading this, I know there has been a large gap in the blog and it has simply been down to the Christmas period and a busy first week back at college.
-This week I set out to firstly tidy up my first item (Gold Coin) I found the error which was causeing my coin to read “gold_coin” in game and the simple fix was to go into my LANG file and change the line of item.gold_coin.name=gold_coin to item.gold_coin.name=Gold Coin
+This week I set out to firstly tidy up my first item (Gold Coin) I found the error which was causing my coin to read “gold_coin” in game and the simple fix was to go into my LANG file and change the line of item.gold_coin.name=gold_coin to item.gold_coin.name=Gold Coin